Skip to content

 Dialects are considered to be like a subgroup of a language.
 For example, British English, American English, and Australian English.

 A British English speaker would call an elevator a lift, or a chip a crisp.
-They also pronounce everything differently, and we can still understand them.
+They also pronounce everything differently, yet we can still understand them.

 This is what makes a dialect a dialect and not a language.
 They change to reflect the culture of the speakers in that area, but can still be understood by speakers of other dialects.
 Just as the US has many subcultures, so does a language.
 But over time, these dialects will become more distinct until they’re separate languages.